How to find a Divorce – Central Divorce Registry

 If you wish to pay by Interac Email Money Transfer, we will contact you with further instructions upon review of your completed request form.

 To find your divorce or to find a divorce filed by any other person, we must first conduct a full search of the Canadian Central Registry of Divorce Proceedings in Ottawa.
-The divorce search will be started within 24 hours with the results of the divorce search usually being available and provided to you within 2 to 3 business days.
+The divorce search will be started within 24 hours with the results of the divorce search usually being available and provided to you within 10 business days.

 Please feel free to contact us should you have any questions, including questions about how to find a divorce or about the Central Registry of Divorce Proceedings in Ottawa.